net-daemon/integration/README.md

 - Service to register custom services to use in NetDaemon
 - Service to force a reload of NetDaemon

-For now only the folowing platforms are supported:
+For now only the following platforms are supported:

 - `binary_sensor`
 - `sensor`
 - `switch`
+- `select`

 ## Installation